Overview

 Dark Palette

-It is a neutral gray palette.
-It was a slate-gray palette (blue-tint) before Mantine 7.3.
+It is a neutral gray palette, but used to be a slate gray palette (blue tint) before Mantine 7.3.

-- The app background is dark 7.
+- The page's global background defaults to dark 7.
 We may go darker with dark 8.

-- Controls have lighter backgrounds: dark 6, and even lighter on hover: dark 5.
-Sometimes, hover goes to a darker background instead: such as the hovered option in a select control: dark 8.
+- Controls have a lighter background: dark 6, and even lighter on hover: dark 5.
+Sometimes, hover goes to a darker background instead: such as for hovered options in a Select control: dark 8.

 - pure white (bright white for some headings)